nodilabs/nodishell/README.md

 **Advanced Laravel Interactive Shell with Autocomplete and Script Repository**

-NodiShell is a powerful, extensible interactive shell for Laravel applications that provides organized script execution, variable management, system monitoring, and development tools in a beautiful terminal interface.
+NodiShell is a extensible interactive shell for Laravel applications that provides organized script execution, variable management, system monitoring, and development tools in a beautiful terminal interface.

+This project is aimed for projects that need to do maintenance on their apps, they can have all their maintenance or support scripts centralised in NodiShell, acting as a "Script Repository", making support and maintenance tasks easier, by also offering the possibility to interact with their outputs which are automatically loaded into Laravel Tinker whenever you open a session through the shell's interface.

 ## 📚 Table of Contents